renderorange/weather-api/README.txt

 # DESCRIPTION

-This project provides a simple API, written in nodejs, which serves sensor data read from the Raspberry Pi via sysfs.
+This project provides a simple API, written in nodejs, which serves sensor data read from the Raspberry Pi using the pigpio library.

 # SYNOPSIS